ExpressLRS/Docs/docs/quick-start/binding.md

     Otherwise, simply set the Model Match item to Off.

+    If Model Match is set to Off, briefly set it to On and after a second or so, set it back to Off.
+This should clear the Model Match ID in the receiver.

     This should be done WHILE the TX module and Receiver are both powered up and connected/bound.

 [Lua Script]: ../assets/images/lua1.jpg